apostrophecms/docs/docs/reference/modules/doc-type.md

 }
 ```

+### `editRole`

+Part of the permissions system for editing content in Apostrophe.
+Pieces default to `contributor` as the default role

 ### `label`

 `label` should be set to a text string to be used in user interface elements related to this doc type.
-This includes buttons to open piece manager modals.
+This includes buttons to open piece manager modals and the page type select field.

 If not set, Apostrophe will convert the module `name` meta property to a readable label by splitting the `name` on dashes and underscores, then capitalizing the first letter of each word.